World Markets Review

-It used to be fairly easy to identify defensive stocks.
-They were reliable, conservative, boring investments in the consumer staples, utilities and health care sectors.
-These companies generated steady cash flow, paid solid dividends and didn’t have “dot-com” in their names.
+What’s a defensive stock?
+It’s a simple question that used to have a simple answer.
+In years past, defensive stocks were reliable, conservative, boring investments in the consumer staples, utilities and health care sectors.
+These companies generated steady cash flows, paid solid dividends and didn’t have “dot-com” in their names.

 More recently, however, there’s been a discernable shift in investor views of what constitutes a defensive stock.
 Many businesses that were previously considered defensive — including food, tobacco and telecommunications firms — have been disrupted by technology advancements, changing consumer behavior and fierce competition in a global economy.